 Dung beetles (also known as litter bugs, litter beetles, tumble bugs, pooh beetles and fece fighters) generally go unnoticed when active out in the yard.
 Attracted by the scent of animal waste, adult dung beetles will lay eggs in the fecal matter from which larvae will hatch and begin feeding.
 This activity will happen down under the top of the feces so it’s easy to miss.
-Larva are small grub like caterpillars that will develop through several instars before becoming adults.
+Larva are small grub like caterpillars which develop through several instars before becoming adults.
 At that time they’ll leave the fecal pile and fly off looking for a mate and some fresh “food”.

 But if you’re trying to utilize manure or recycle some type of animal feces for fertilizer, the dung beetle will become an enemy.
 Basically they’ll eat everything you’re trying to mulch back to the soil.
 And what they consume is very important nutrient wise so in fact, if you leave them to populate and eat what you place out, you’ll no doubt loose most of the benefit the manure was supposed to provide.
 For this reason dung beetles can be a problem when their numbers become significant.

 Once in the garden where you’ve applied manure for fertilizer, dung beetles may have to be reduced.
-For organic gardeners, the easiest way to eliminate them is to spray some BUG PATROL as needed.
-This ready to spray material is approved for use in organic gardens and is strong enough to handle the toughest dung beetle.
+For organic gardeners, the easiest way to eliminate them is to spray MULTIPURPOSE INSECT KILLER.
+This product is approved for organic farming but still strong enough to handle the toughest of beetles.
 Treat as you see them which will usually mean 1-2 applications a month.

 In some cases, dung beetles can be so active around the home they can end up on the homes siding and eventually inside living spaces.
 In general, dung beetles are not invasive but if you have large amounts of land with dung beetles present, some will no doubt find your house and want to use it for shelter.
 Since they can carry a wide range of bacteria on them from the dung they contact, they pose a hazard once inside living spaces.

 Now if you have animals that are generating a lot of feces throughout the year, get used to seeing dung beetles arrive in swarms as local populations off your land will be attracted by the smell.
 In some cases they may be a welcome guest but if you’re using manure as fertilizer, you may want to reduce these manure feeding beetles so your garden can best benefit from the important nutrients manure can provide.

 Order online and get a 5% discount!
 We ship fast with 99.9% of all orders shipping within 1 business day!!